arabog/ALX-Study-1/Readme.md

 ```

 ## Pointers
-Pointers are one of the most confusing/challenging parts of C, in my opinion.
-**A pointer is the address of a block of memory that contains a variable.**
+Pointers are one of the most confusing/challenging parts of C, in my opinion. **A pointer is the address of a memory block that contains a variable.**

 When you declare an integer number like this:
 ```